 Certain adoption agencies might deem single individuals ineligible for adoption since many expectant mothers considering adoption prefer two-parent households for their children.
 If you have concerns about specific aspects of your life impacting your adoption prospects, contact an adoption professional who can provide more information regarding adoption opportunities that are available to you.

 Uncontested adoptions, where parental rights have been willingly surrendered or terminated, undergo a swift process in Georgia courts.
-It is not uncommon for such adoptions to be finalized within 30-45 days from the initial filing of the adoption petition, and sometimes even sooner.
+It is not uncommon for such adoptions to be finalized between 45 and 120 days from the initial filing of the adoption petition.

 Conversely, contested adoptions may take longer to progress through the court system.
 These adoptions involve seeking court approval to terminate a parent's rights and are subject to the procedural safeguards applicable to legal proceedings.

-Prospective adoptive parents must get in touch with the Division of Family and Children Services (DFCS) by calling 1.877.210.KIDS (5437) or by filling out the Homes for Georgia's Kids inquiry form.
+Prospective adoptive parents must get in touch with the DFCS by calling 1.877.210.KIDS (5437) or by filling out the Homes for Georgia's Kids inquiry form.

 Prospective adoptive families must attend an information session to acquire valuable knowledge about the adoption process and the qualifications for adopting through DFCS.